CrunchyData/postgres-operator/README.md

 If you are looking for the latest documentation, please see the develop branch which is considered unstable.
-The development documentation can be reviewed https://crunchydata.github.io/postgres-operator/latest/.
+The development documentation can be reviewed at https://crunchydata.github.io/postgres-operator/latest/.